GTBitsOfGood/umi-feeds-backend/README.md

 - Clone this repository to your computer.
 - Follow the instructions [here](https://www.notion.so/gtbitsofgood/Getting-Started-56106473076a47eaa8c863741becbf34) to install Git, Node.js (v12.X LTS at least) and the MongoDB Community Server.
-- Create a MongoDB database, perhaps on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-Remember to whitelist your connection IP address.
-Copy `.env.example` into a new `.env` file and replace the MongoDB <password> in `MONGODB_URI` with your actual one.
 - Navigate to this project in the terminal and run `npm install`.
-- Run `npm secrets` to sync development secrets from Bitwarden and save them to `.env.local` file locally.
+- Run `npm run secrets` to sync development secrets from Bitwarden and save them to `.env.local` file locally.
 Contact a leadership member for the Bitwarden password.
-  - **Note**: If you are using the Windows command prompt, enter `npm secrets:login` and then `npm secrets:sync`.
+  - **Note**: If you are using the Windows command prompt, enter `npm run secrets:login` and then `npm run secrets:sync`.
 - Start your local MongoDB server by running `mongod` (this command will work if you created aliases as recommended in [this](https://zellwk.com/blog/install-mongodb/) article).
-- Next, perform migrations on your local database: `npm db:migrate up`.
-You should run this command whenever a new migration is added to the codebase; you can run `npm db:migrate status` to check if your local database is up to date.
 - Run the dev version of this project by entering `npm start`.
-- In production, if you end up using cookies, you should change the `SESSION_SECRET` environment variable.

 ## Code/PR Workflow

 - Assign an issue to yourself and move it to the "In Progress" pipeline.
 You will have to use ZenHub, either through the [Chrome or Firefox extension](https://www.zenhub.com/extension) or through their [web-app](https://app.zenhub.com/), to do this. **Pro-tip**: ZenHub will let you filter issues by labels and milestones.
 Depending on your sub-team, you may want to filter by the "CORE", "DMS" or "VMS" labels and select the current sprint under milestones.
-- Create a new branch in the format `[NAME]/[ISSUE-NUMBER]-[SHORT_DESCRIPTION]` (issue number is optional) by running `git checkout -b [BRANCH NAME]`.
+- Create a new branch in the format `[NAME]/[ISSUE-NUMBER]-[SHORT-DESCRIPTION]` (issue number is optional) by running `git checkout -b [BRANCH NAME]`.
   - example branch name: `daniel/48-setup-ci`
 - Be sure to lint, format, and type-check your code occasionally to catch errors by running `npm lint`.
 Reach out to an EM if you are having problems with the type-checker or are blocked by anything else in general.
 - Commit changes and then push your branch by running `git push -u origin [BRANCH NAME]`.